Alice Tully Hall: Context and construction

-Before the construction of Alice Tully Hall, most of the chamber music performances in New York City were held at The Town Hall on West 43rd Street, which had been built in 1921.
+Before the construction of Philharmonic Hall (later named Avery Fisher Hall, now renamed David Geffen Hall), now David Geffen Hall, most of the chamber music performances in New York City were held at The Town Hall on West 43rd Street, which had been built in 1921.
 The founders of Lincoln Center wished to have a chamber music hall in the complex, as there was still a need for a dedicated space.
-Before construction on Lincoln Center began, the architects considered placing a chamber music hall in the basement of Philharmonic Hall (since renamed David Geffen Hall, formerly Avery Fisher Hall).
+Before construction on Lincoln Center began, the architects considered placing a chamber music hall in the basement of Philharmonic Hall.
 However, as the Juilliard School needed a concert hall that was equal in size to a chamber music hall, Lincoln Center chose to build one in the Juilliard building.
 Construction on the Juilliard building began in 1965 on a site one block north of the original Lincoln Center complex and part of the parcel designated for improvement through urban renewal.
 The cost of the chamber music hall was approximately $4.2 million, all of which was covered by donations from Alice Tully, a New York chamber music patron and former singer.

 Alice Tully Hall was designed as part of the Juilliard School building by Pietro Belluschi, who became involved with the Lincoln Center project in October 1956, when he participated in a two-week conference devoted to discussing the planning of the center.
 The president of the Juilliard School consulted with Belluschi on which architect to choose for the project, and though Belluschi had submitted a list of architects to be considered, he was ultimately chosen for the role.
 He collaborated with Eduardo Catalano and Helge Westermann.
 Westermann had established an office in New York, which Belluschi and Catalano used as a local liaison for the project.
 Over twelve years, the architectural team had developed approximately 70 sets of preliminary drawings.